 Hit-a-thon fundraisers are a great way for softball and baseball teams to raise money.
-Based on non-profit crowdfunding, each hit-a-thon participant in the fundraiser will be raising funds by asking friends and family to donate a certain amount per foot or per hit.
+Based on nonprofit crowdfunding, each hit-a-thon participant in the fundraiser will be raising funds by asking friends and family to donate a certain amount per foot or per hit.
 Donations and pledges can be collected after the hit-a-thon when the best hit has been recorded or a flat donation amount can be collected at the time of the request.

+DoJiggy’s Crowdfunding Software has been successfully used by many softball and baseball teams for hit-a-thon fundraisers.
+We can make your event a success!
 Now let’s get into how to successfully host a hit-a-thon fundraising event.

-Plan Your Financial Goals for the Hit-a-thon Fundraiser
+Plan Financial Goals for the Hit-a-thon Fundraiser

 As with all fundraising events, the fundraising goal is the most important place to begin.
 Decide how much you want to raise and where the funds will be sent.
 Then review the costs required to host a hit-a-thon fundraiser.
 One of the best things about hosting a hit-a-thon fundraising event is that the event costs are minimal.
-Still costs will be incurred and may include the following:
+Still, costs will be incurred and may include the following: